hogshouse/Simple-Scraper/readme.md

 5. Once in run `npm install` to install the dev dependencies (cheerio + request) You should see a new node_modules folder be created in scraper.

-6. Simply run `node hog.js` to run the hog script (by default it will go to Arnold Schwarzenegger's IMDB page and tell you he is the biggest hog.
-Then create a `log.txt` file with his name in it.)

-7. Get a decent text editor (I recomend https://atom.io/)
+6. Get a decent text editor (I recomend https://atom.io/)

-8. Open up `hog.js` in atom and start having some fun, first replace the url with the page of an actor you feel is more of a hog than Arnold, saving the file and then running node `hog.js` again.
+7. Open up `hog.js` in atom and start having some fun, first replace the url with the page of an actor you feel is more of a hog than Arnold, saving the file and then running node `hog.js` again.